kobi-kadosh/slack-meme/README.md

 # slack-meme
-Slack meme integration
+Slack meme integration + heroku

+TODO:
+set heroku vars..

 # Setup
 * `npm install`
-* Create a http://memegenerator.net account and update the `config.json`.
+* Create a http://imgflip.com account and update the `config.json`.
 * Create a slack `/meme` slash command and update `slack : { token : '' }` in `config.json`.
+// explain about how to set slash command

 * Create a slack `Incoming Webhook` integration and update `slack : { webhook : '' }` in `config.json`.

 # Production